DucHoangMinh/tmp/readme.txt

 You are not permitted to resell or redistribute(even for free) the resource "as is" without prior consent.
-If you would like to republish or promote this resource on your site, please link back to the appropriate resource page on DuckDuck.com where users can find the download and not directly to the download zip file.
+If you would like to republish or promote this resource on your site, please link back to the appropriate resource page on Hoang Ha Phuong.com where users can find the download and not directly to the download zip file.

 Attribution:
 ------------

-You must include a credit link to our website(https://www.DuckDuck.com) somewhere on your site.
+You must include a credit link to our website(https://www.Hoang Ha Phuong.com) somewhere on your site.
 We prefer the footer credit that comes with the template but you are still free to move it somewhere else.